Tender Jargon Buster

 Details on what you need to consider before tendering in the Fit To Tender Check-list

 Tony Zemaitis contributed to BT’s Upload magazine on Winning the Big Contracts – it includes his 7 Top Tips Tips for a Successful Tender.
-He was also interviewed for HSBC’s Knowledge Base on How to Win Public Sector Contracts.

 How to Win Tenders Blog – full of hints and tips on tendering